 One of the most beautiful things about beans is they’re easy.
 They’re also flexible, absorb great flavor, and don’t really require a strict recipe.

 Reach into the bowl and grab a bean.
 Squeeze it between your thumb and forefinger.
 If it’s soft enough to break under medium pressure then they’re ready to be cooked.

+Really great, rich beans always start with a fantastic soffritto. recipe with bacon/guanciale/pancetta or skip the meat and go for a traditional soffritto with lots of extra virgin olive oil, onion, carrot, and celery.
+If you start with a fatty meat, make sure all the fat ‘melts’, see our soffritto recipe.
+Then take a look at the amount of fat in the pan and decide how much olive oil to add, if any.
 There should be a thin yet clearly visible layer of fat in the pan.
 However, it varies depending on the fat content of the meat.
 It’s usually best to add a few tbsp of olive oil to ensure there’s enough fat/olive oil in the pan to lightly fry the soffritto because this is what carries the flavors throughout the dish.

 You May Also Like…

 If you make this soffritto, please leave a comment and give this recipe a rating!
 We love to hear from you and do respond to comments.
 And if you do make this recipe, don’t forget to tag us on Instagram and Facebook and use #EXAUoliveoil so we can repost!